OkechukwuOdo/hng_13_state_1_task/README.md

 # 🚀 Automated Docker Deployment Script

-This project provides a **robust Bash script** that automates the setup, deployment, and configuration of a **Dockerized application** on a **remote Linux server** (e.g., a DigitalOcean droplet).
+This project provides a fully automated Bash script (deploy.sh) to deploy a Dockerized application from a Git repository to a remote Linux server (e.g., a DigitalOcean droplet).

-It handles everything — from cloning your Git repository, setting up Docker and Nginx, to validating that your application is live and accessible.
+It handles everything from pulling the latest code, setting up Docker & Nginx, to running your app and validating deployment.

 ---

 ## 🧰 Features

-✅ Automated setup of Docker, Docker Compose, Nginx
-✅ Secure SSH-based deployment
+✅ Secure SSH-based connection to the remote server
-✅ Automatic cloning of your Git repository (with branch + PAT support)
+✅ Automatic installation of Docker, Docker Compose, and Nginx** ✅ Git repository cloning with Personal Access Token (PAT) authentication** ✅ Automatic detection of Dockerfile or docker-compose.yml** ✅ Rsync-based project file transfer**
-✅ Reverse proxy configuration with Nginx
+✅ Nginx reverse proxy configuration**
-✅ Built-in validation and error handling
+✅ Automated deployment validation**
-✅ Optional cleanup mode (`--cleanup`)
+✅ Optional cleanup mode**
-✅ Detailed log output for debugging

 ---